 Which animals am I likely to see?

-More often than not, you’ll be able to see our:
+More often than not, you’ll be able to see the following animals:

 Are there any animals that might not be on exhibit?

 When the temperature begins to drop, we’re often asked “What happens to the animals?”
-Many of the animals who call Stone Zoo home are incredibly adaptable and can tolerate cold weather.
+Many of the animals who call Franklin Park Zoo home are incredibly adaptable and can tolerate cold weather.
+These animals, such as the lions and tigers, can be seen year-round.
 But others aren’t as able to acclimate to the cold temperatures.
 When the temperature is too cold for them to enjoy their outdoor exhibit, they stay indoors in their warm, off-exhibit space.

 Is there indoor dining during the winter?